On the death of an investor, it may take a minimum of six months to obtain probate, without which the policy proceeds cannot be claimed.

 - administration duties

-- the value of the bond would not be included in the calculation for probate fees
+- the value of the policy would not be included in the calculation for probate fees

 - on the policyholder’s death the trustees can distribute to any one, or more, of the potential beneficiaries.